 Guinea pigs make wonderful, interactive pets, but they do require some specific care in order to keep them healthy.
 With the right diet, housing and maintenance, these small pets can easily live a good five years on average - and sometimes even longer!
+Learning how to take care of a guinea pig for beginners or more advanced pet owners can help keep your pet healthy and happy.

 The Right Diet for a Guinea Pig

-The Need for Vitamin C
+Guinea Pigs Need Vitamin C

 The most important thing you need to know right from the outset is that guinea pigs cannot synthesize vitamin C. Therefore, they must get it from the foods they eat, or their health will quickly deteriorate.
 Pet supply stores do sell vitamin C supplements for these animals, and your pet will especially love those C-fortified yogurt drops, but providing the diet outlined below will usually provide adequate vitamin C.

-Two Tablespoons Daily of Guinea Pig Pellets
+Feed Two Tablespoons Daily of Guinea Pig Pellets

 Guinea pig pellets are formulated with vitamin C. Rabbit pellets look virtually the same, but do not contain the added vitamin C. Do not feed your pet rabbit pellets, even though they are considerably cheaper because you'll set your little friend up for a health crisis.